kubernetes/enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 #### Properties

 Name/value pairs to represent properties of the clusters.
-It could be a collection of ClusterProperty resources, but could also be info based on other implementations.
-The name of the cluster property can be predefined name from ClusterProperty resources and is allowed to be customized by different cluster managers.
+Cluster managers SHOULD include ClusterProperty resources defined on the member cluster in the ClusterProfile's `.status.properties`.
+They MAY also include properties from other implementations.
+Properties derived from ClusterProperty resources MUST preserve the name and value of the ClusterProperty as-is.
+Cluster managers MAY additionally include their own custom-named properties, as long as they do not conflict with names derived from ClusterProperty resources.

 #### Conditions